 Foam Rolling Myofascial Release and Why You Need It

 What is Foam Rolling Myofascial Release?
-It’s using rehabilitative techniques to release tension, alleviate pain, rehabilitate injuries, help improve static/dynamic balance, core stability, posture, strength, and flexibility.
+It’s using rehabilitative techniques to release tension and alleviate pain.
+To also rehabilitate injuries, help improve static/dynamic balance, core stability, posture, strength, and flexibility.

 Trigger points are knows as knots that form in muscles, and you’ll know you have them because they will refer pain.
-Pain referral can be described as the pain felt when pressure is applied to an area of the body, but the pain is radiated or felt in another.
+Pain referral can be described as the pain felt when pressure is applied to an area of the body, but the pain is felt in another.

 You’ll most likely experience some discomfort or pain when foam rolling and working on your sore muscles.
 Try to think of it like the pain you get when you’re stretching.
 It should be uncomfortable, yet not unbearable.

 Foam rolling can be done daily for around 10 minutes and at any time.
 The two most common times to foam roll are right before or after exercise.

 Everyone can and should foam roll.
 The following is a list of population groups that would benefit the most from foam rolling: those over the age of 50, people who exercise regularly, those that are sedentary or sit at a desk all day, and athletes looking to improve their physical performance.

 They can return to normal muscle function, which means they’re healthy, elastic, and ready to perform what you want them to do.